Tuesday 29th Jan 2019

 Reduce Client Risk

-Before working with a customer check their eligibility, we advise to run a credit check to reduce risk of late payments or communication problems.
+Before working with a customer check their eligibility.
+We advise running a credit check to reduce risk of late payments or communication problems.
 Contact credit report companies that will flag any potential issues the client may have previously had such as late or delayed payments or problems with suppliers.
 Base your decision on working with them on the result of the check and whether you think they’ll be reliable.

 Make Payments Easy

-Late payment issues are often caused by businesses that pluck at excuses to prevent payment for as long as possible.
 When filing an invoice, add as much information as possible to prevent clients making excuses about lack of information.
 Include account details, binding payment terms and dates so that customers no exactly where to send the money, who to and when by.
 This will avoid confusion and questions that could interrupt payments and disrupt cashflow.
+Make sure you’re offering plenty of ways to pay, too.

 Test Product Pricing